 If you imported demo data #4 and discovered that there is no working filter on the front page – this article is for you.

 First of all you need to install and activate the theme itself and all the recommended plugins it comes with.
 Among others, the bundled plugins, which should be downloaded separately from the theme, need to be installed.
-Please create a ticket at our support portal to get these plugins!

 For the filter to work 2 plugins are necessary: the free WCK Custom Fields and Custom Post Types plugin and the paid WooCommerce Products Filter (WOOF) plugin, which you get for free in a bundle with the theme, and which should be downloaded separately.

 Follow this link to have recent Woocommerce Product Filter Premium plugins.
 Woocommerce-product-filder.zip is the bundled (paid, but free to you) plugin that needs to be installed and activated through your WordPress Dashboard in Plugins -> Add new -> Upload Plugin.

 Make sure that all plugins you installed are activated.
 To check this in your WordPress Dashboard go to Plugins -> Installed Plugins and make sure they all are active.